kralverde/ravencoin-stratum-proxy/README.md

 # ravencoin-stratum-proxy
 Allows you to mine directly to your own local wallet/node with any mining software that uses the stratum protocol.

 If you are a windows user and are not familiar with python, a walk-through and auto installer is avaliable for a (hopefully) easy install.
-See [here](#windows)
+See [here](#windows).

 ## Table of Contents
 - [Setup](#setup)